Formstone/Formstone/docs/grid.md

 <div class="fs-cell fs-sm-3 fs-md-6 fs-lg-12">...</div>
 ```

-The `fs-xl-X` and `fs-xs-X` classes adds level of control when targeting large and small screens.
+The `fs-xl-[x]` and `fs-xs-[x]` classes adds level of control when targeting large and small screens.
 For example, a cell may need to span 2 columns at the small size, but span the full width at the extra small size:

 ```markup
 <div class="fs-cell fs-xs-3 fs-sm-2 ...">...</div>
 ```

-The `fs-all-X` classes will create a cell that spans the specified width on all screen sizes (only works with fraction cell counts):
+The `fs-all-[x]` classes will create a cell that spans the specified width on all screen sizes (only works with fraction cell counts):

 ```markup
 <div class="fs-cell fs-all-third">...</div>